-The directors of ASX Clear Pty Limited are responsible for the preparation of the management income statement and have determined that the basis of preparation described in the summary of significant accounting policies to the management income statement is appropriate to meet the requirements of the Code of Practice for Clearing and Settlement of Cash Equities in Australia which became operational on the 9 August 2013 and complies with the ASX internal cost allocation and transfer pricing policy between ASX group entities for clearing and settlement of cash equities in Australia published on the 22 August 2013.
+The directors of the Company are responsible for the preparation of the Management Income Statement and have determined that the basis of preparation described in the summary of significant accounting policies to the management income statement is appropriate to meet the requirements of the Code of Practice for Clearing and Settlement of Cash Equities in Australia which became operational on the 9 August 2013 and complies with the ASX internal cost allocation and transfer pricing policy between ASX group entities for clearing and settlement of cash equities in Australia published on the 22 August 2013.

-The directors' responsibility also includes such internal control as they determine is necessary to enable the preparation of the management income statement that is free from material misstatement, whether due to fraud or error.
+The directors' of the company responsibility also includes such internal control as the directors of the company determine is necessary to enable the preparation of the Management Income Statement that is free from material misstatement, whether due to fraud or error.